 Reading by window light

 Could you suggest that after their day in the dark, they write or draw how it felt to learn without electricity?
-Maybe they could record or share their thoughts in other ways?.
+Maybe they could record or share their thoughts in other ways?

 3. Create some Lesson Plans to build their understanding of energy use